SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/README.md

 ## FeatherNets for [Face Anti-spoofing Attack Detection Challenge@CVPR2019](https://competitions.codalab.org/competitions/20853#results)[1]

+## The detail in our paper：[FeatherNets: Convolutional Neural Networks as Light as Feather for Face Anti-spoofing](https://arxiv.org/pdf/1904.09290)

 # Params only 0.35M!!
 FLOPs 80M !!
 10ms(CPU)

 In the first phase,we only use depth data for training ,and after ensemble ACER reduce to 0.0.